pandabar/python_misc/README.md

 # Emails
 This script generates personalized emails for students who want to know their final grade.
-The output consists of an n number of .txt files, where n=number of students, and filename= your students' first names.
+The output consists of an n number of .txt files, where n=number of students, and filename.txt= your students' first names.

 - Input: you need a .csv file with your students' first name in a specific column, and their other grades in other columns.
 - Variables: